tech-moh-logy/Mohammed-T-Data/Highlander-Data-Analysis/README.md

 - **Project Link:** [Comparative Analysis of Gas Expenses and Efficiency](https://github.com/tech-moh-logy/Mohammed-Tiger-Data-Analysis/blob/main/Highlander-Data-Analysis/mohammedU.tiger.dataAnalysis.highlanders.pdf)
 - **Data Sources:** Gas expense records, miles traveled, hours worked
 - **Tools Used:** Microsoft Excel for data organization, Python with matplotlib library for data visualization & SQL for data analysis and manipulation.
+- **Data Collection Process**: For this analysis, I collected my own data over a span of seven weeks, focusing on gas expenses, mileage, driving habits, etc. The data collection process involved manual recording.
+By collecting firsthand data, I aimed to ensure the accuracy and relevance of the analysis to my specific research questions and objectives.

 ## Conclusion